erwincabrera/space-invaders/README.md

 This repository contains the frontend code.
 The repository for the backend can be found [here](https://github.com/erwincabrera/space-invaders-backend).

-The following tools were used in the implementation:

-- TypeScript
-- React
-- HTML canvas
-- CSS
-- Jest

 ## Gameplay

 - Click the `Start` button to start playing.